 THE NEED FOR THE NATIONAL UNIT

-The National Unit seeks to tackle the problem that too few families have access to a local FDAC service.
-That’s why the National Unit is working hard to help get FDACs up and running in different parts of the country.
+The National Unit has sought to tackle the problem that too few families have access to a local FDAC service.
+That’s why the National Unit has worked hard to help get FDACs up and running in different parts of the country.